Building Agentic AI Systems with LangChain: A Complete Guide

 1. Multi-Agent Systems

-For complex tasks, you can create multiple specialized agents that work together:
+For complex tasks, you can create multiple specialized agents that work together.
+Each agent handles one domain, and a coordinator passes work between them:

 from langchain_openai import ChatOpenAI